 In Learning Resources’ Money Bags Board Game, kids complete chores as they travel along the windy path and earn money as they go.
 However, there’s a little catch.
 Before they can pull money from the bag, they must spin the spinner to determine which coins can and cannot be used.
 Whoever has the most money at the end of the game, wins!

 Money Bags is fun for 2-4 players.

 Learning Resources Dino Math Tracks Game uses a herd of four dinosaurs to race to Dino Utopia.
-At the simplest level kids use one-to-one correspondence and place value for he ones.
+At the simplest level, kids use one-to-one correspondence and place value for the ones.
 As skills develop, you add more and more difficult math cards until they’re calculating how far back and then forwards their various dinosaurs moved.

-This lively games is designed for 2-4 players ages 6 and up.
+This lively game is designed for 2-4 players ages 6 and up.